 The traditional way to address issues of iteration is by repeating code in

-As R is a functional programming language, it provides additional ways of applying functions repeatedly to data structures.
+As R is a functional programming language, it provides sophisticated ways of applying functions repeatedly to data structures.

 As we focus on the essentials in this book, we will primarily focus on